 When moving a fawn, it’s not unusual for the fawn to follow you as you leave.
 To prevent the fawn from following you, place the fawn facing away from the direction in which you plan to leave so it cannot watch you.

 Tap the fawn once or twice firmly between the shoulder blades (this mimics how the mother taps the fawn with her nose to communicate “stay here and wait until I come back.”)

 Quickly leave the area.
 Do not linger.
 The fawn may stand up and take a few steps to follow.
 Keep going and the fawn should lie back down.
 If possible, you can monitor from afar with binoculars.

 • If NO, then the fawn is healthy and simply waiting for mom to return.

 Leave the fawn alone!
 Keep children and pets away.
 Monitor from a distance and reassess the situation in 24 hours.

-NOTE: Each animal's nutritional, housing, and handling requirements are very specific and must be met if they have any chance of survival.
+Each animal's nutritional, housing, and handling requirements are very specific and must be met if they have any chance of survival.
 Raising a wild animal in captivity is illegal unless you have a state permit.
-For information on how you can become a permitted wildlife rehabilitator, contact the Wildlife Center of Virginia, the Virginia Department of Game and Inland Fisheries [PDF], or your state's wildlife agency.
+For information on how you can become a permitted wildlife rehabilitator, contact the Wildlife Center of Virginia, the Virginia Department of Wildlife Resources, or your state's wildlife agency.